Geometric random graphs and Rado sets in sequence spaces: Abstract

 \section{Abstract}

 We consider a random geometric graph model, where pairs of vertices are points in a metric space and edges are formed independently with fixed probability $p$ between pairs within threshold distance $\delta $.
 A countable dense set in a metric space is {\sl Rado} if this random model gives, with probability 1, a graph that is unique up to isomorphism.
 In earlier work, the first two authors proved that, in finite dimensional spaces $\mathbb{R}^n$ equipped with the $\ell_{\infty}$ norm, all countable dense set satisfying a mild non-integrality condition are Rado.
 In this paper we extend this result to infinite-dimensional spaces.
 If the underlying metric space is a separable Banach space, then we show in some cases that we can almost surely recover the Banach space from such a geometric random graph.
-More precisely, we show that in the sequence spaces $c$ and $c_0$, for measures $\mu$ satisfying certain natural conditions, $\mu^\N$-almost all countable sets are Rado.
-Finally, we show that the graphs arising in the infinite dimensional cases are non-isomorphic to each other and to their finite dimensional counterparts.
+More precisely, we show that in the sequence spaces $c$ and $c_0$, for measures $\mu$ satisfying certain conditions, $\mu^\N$-almost all countable sets are Rado.
+Moreover, with probability 1, in $c$ as in $c_0$, all graphs obtained from the random geometric model with a randomly chosen dense countable vertex set are isomorphic to each other.
+Finally, we show that representatives of the isomorphism classes obtained in this way from $c$ and $c_0$ are non-isomorphic to each other, and also non-isomorphic to their counterparts obtained from finite dimensional spaces.